 Culture is like personality.
 In a person, the personality is made up of the values, beliefs, underlying assumptions, interests, experiences, upbringing, and habits that create a person's behavior.

 Culture is made up of the values, beliefs, underlying assumptions, attitudes, and behaviors shared by a group of people.
-Culture is the behavior that results when a group arrives at a set of—generally unspoken and unwritten—rules for how they will work together.
+Culture is the behavior that results when a group arrives at a set of—generally unspoken and unwritten—rules for how they will work together in a workplace.

 Middle managers are also significant in the formation of your organizational culture as they are the glue that holds all of the rest of your employees in a manner that allows them to receive information and direction.